djragsdale/ship/README.md

 ## Outstanding Issues

 - ELSE.
 Else blocks within IF blocks are not currenlty being parsed.
-- Array methods.
-Accessing individual elements of an array.
-Getting length of an array.
 - String methods.
+Most has been included, but still missing string interpolation.
-Accessing individual characters within a string.
+  - Accessing individual characters within a string.
 Converting characters to a string.
-String interpolation.
     - `"something"->len` - float 9
     - `"something"->char [2]` - char 'm'
     - `'m'->str` - string "m"
-  - `"something"->str [4]` - string "thing"
+    - `"something"->slice [4]` - string "thing"
-  - `"something"->str [0, 4]` - string "some"
+    - `"something"->slice [0, 4]` - string "some"
 - Strong typing.
 Much like CoBOL, SHIP will have strong typing that must be declared at declaration.
 This includes array max lengths.
 - STRUCT.
 Grouping data together.
 Only properties, no methods.
 - Struct methods.
 Accessing properties